There are some typical questions that are asked by those who are investigating the Balanced or Business Scorecard approach:

 - Finally, your company needs to follow the plan and see if it works.
 I’m sure you already guessed, it is a strategy execution.

 The primary goal of the Balanced Scorecard or any form of the business scorecard is to help with the description of a strategy.
 What about strategy formulation and execution?
-Well, there is nothing new under the sun… There are some generic strategies (including ones suggested in Porter’s works and by Kaplan and Norton, authors of “The strategy focused organization.”
+Well, there is nothing new under the sun… There are some generic strategies (including ones suggested in Porter’s works and by Kaplan and Norton, authors of “The strategy focused organization.”)
 These strategies can stimulate your business mind and help you to come up with some insights, so business scorecards can help with strategy formulation as well.
 On the other hand, a well described strategy is much easier to execute, but you will still need to test all business hypotheses and most likely some of them will fail, but having a good framework certainly helps with strategy execution.
+That’s where the Balanced Scorecard wins.

 Where to begin the business scorecard project?